 It's really quite incredible - you can actually feel the heat throughout Diagon Alley!
 And, with the frequency of the blasts, it's hard to miss!

-If you can escape Hagrid's watchful eye long enough, take a turn down the discrete Knockturn Alley - and you'll fine Borgin and Burke's, necklace and all!
+If you can escape Hagrid's watchful eye long enough, take a turn down the discrete Knockturn Alley - and you'll find a very detailed section of the park that many visitors overlook.
+Including Borgin and Burke's, necklace and all!

 Window Shopping in Diagon Alley

 The attention to detail on each and every shop in Diagon Alley's storefronts is incredible.
 Most of the stores are full-sized shops, stocked with authentic merchandise or displays.
 If you have plenty of time (which you should!!) or if you are a non-ride-goer like me, take time to look in as many windows as you can!

 Catching the Hogwarts Express at Kings Cross

 One of the highlights of our experience was entering Kings Cross Station - which takes you to the Hogwarts Express (if you have the Park-to-Park ticket, which, incidentally you should - check out the full post here).